 - plain bread, rolls or buns (without fillings or toppings)

 - tea (black and green tea only)

 - white rice.

-Household items—such as clothing, bedding and kitchen equipment—must be clean and free from seeds, soil, bark, insects, food residue, animal tissue and plant debris before you bring them to Australia.
+These items must be clean and free from seeds, soil, bark, insects, food residue, animal tissue and plant debris and other biosecurity risk material prior to arrival in Australia:

 - dairy products (including milk, cheese, yoghurt and butter)